Randomized Exploration in Generalized Linear Bandits: Experiments

 \section{Experiments}

-We conduct two experiments.
-In \cref{sec:logistic bandit experiments}, we compare \glmtsl and \glmfpl to existing GLM bandit algorithms, to assess their exploration efficiency and empirical regret.
-Because of their simplicity and generality, both algorithms can be readily applied to more complex generalization models than GLMs.
-In \cref{sec:deep bandit experiments}, we assess their performance on complex contextual bandit problems with neural network generalization models.
+We conduct two sets of experiments.
+In \cref{sec:logistic bandit experiments}, we assess the empirical regret of \glmtsl and \glmfpl in logistic bandits.
+Because of its simplicity and generality, the perturbation mechanism in \glmfpl can be easily applied to more complex models.
+We assess it on contextual bandit problems with neural networks in \cref{sec:deep bandit experiments}.